 Enjoy A Lucrative Salary And High Personal Fulfillment As You Optimize Company Products For End-Users

-Introducing The User Experience Squad By Cheeky Scientist
+Introducing The User Experience Career Library By Cheeky Scientist

-Here’s What You Get Lifetime Access To When You Become A UXS Member…
+Here’s What You Get Access To When You Become A Cheeky Scientist Association Diamond Program...

-““The UXS program offers a very comprehensive overview of the UX process and research methods.
-This information will help PhDs relate their previous experience with the day to day role of the UX researcher position.
+““The UX Career Library offers a very comprehensive overview of the UX process and research methods.
+This information will help PhDs relate their previous experience with the day-to-day role of the UX researcher position.
 The materials also give a good view of what a typical day looks like for UX researchers.
 So, members will come into the UX field with proper expectations.
-Finally, UXS covers career options that PhDs have into other fields than UX research after working in the field for a while, so that they know their options are not limited to the research career path.
+Finally, UX Career Library covers career options that PhDs have into other fields than UX research after working in the field for a while, so that they know their options are not limited to the research career path.
 Overall the materials will help PhDs wanting to transition into UX research. ””

-“The UXS program is very well crafted.
-It gives PhDs detailed information about the skills needed to transition into a UX research position and how to set a strategy to succeed in your job search and career progression.
+“The UX Career Library is very well crafted.
+It gives PhDs detailed information about the abilities needed to transition into a UX research position and how to set a strategy to succeed in your job search and career progression.
 The career path is very well documented with the resources crisply laid out.
-The UXS also gives a useful list of resources that members can use to prepare themselves to apply to UX roles.”
+The Career Library also gives a useful list of resources that members can use to prepare themselves to apply to UX roles.”

-The User Experience Squad Is Designed for PhDs Who Want To…
+The User Experience Career Library Is Designed for PhDs Who Want To…

-- Use research and analysis skills to extract actionable insights into user attitudes toward company products.
+- Use research and analysis to extract actionable insights into user attitudes toward company products.

 - Learn UX research methods and when to use them.